Tampr0/My_Chat/README.md

 Simple chat UI implement with Vaadin library.

 ### LOGS
+6.05.2021
+- messages which were already sent were not displayed on messageView after refreshing - FIXED.

+4.05.2021
+- deprecating UnicastProcessor implementation changed to Sinks.

 2.05.2021
 - some styling - new messages are displayed at the bottom of the view.
+- application stores user nick temporarily.
+- many tabs/windows opened within one session handling - to prevent from chatting as a multi-tab user.
 - SignedInBroadcast - after user signed in, all opened windows/tabs within same session are updating asynchronously, by registered broadcast listeners.
-- many tabs/windows opened within one session handling - to prevent from chatting as a multi-tab user.

 earlier ...
 - added simple validation of user name.